Last updated on August 27th, 2023

 There are several troubling elements about the tours.
 For one, they have a tendency to trivialize the real pain and suffering endured by Medellin’s residents.
 Secondly, the focus is often the bad hombres who are elevated to demi-gods and the ludicrous nature of their crimes.
 Slowly, authorities are taking steps to obliterate the iconic landmarks that make up the tours.
 The Monaco building, Escobar’s cocaine palace was detonated and the Pablo Escobar House Museum in Las Palmas has since been closed down.
 It was run by Pablo’s living brother Roberto who once bore the moniker “chief of the hitmen”.
 During one of his now-defunct tours, Roberto Escobar notably stated that “no act of violence is justified” when recounting the tale of his enemies castrating one of his prized racehorses.

 Narco-trafficking is indeed a part of Medellin’s history, but not all of it.
-This guide of things to do in Medellin will help travellers construct an experience that celebrates what Medellin is today.
+This guide to things to do in Medellin will help travelers construct an experience that celebrates what Medellin is today.

 THINGS TO DO IN MEDELLIN